Back to Rankings

 Kristina Edwards

+Unless otherwise noted, we will be discussing our financial metrics on a non-GAAP basis on this call, and historical operational metrics will exclude pandemic years of 2020 to 2022.
 Please refer to the related definitions and reconciliations of these non-GAAP measures to the most directly comparable GAAP measures at the end of our earnings release.
-Joining us today to discuss our results and outlook are our Chief Executive Officer, Scott Kirby, President, Brett Hart, Executive Vice President and Chief Commercial Officer, Andrew Nocella, and Executive Vice President and Chief Financial Officer, Mike Leskinen.
-We also have other members of the executive team on the line available for Q&A. Now I'd like to flip the call over to Scott.
+Joining us today to discuss our results and our outlook are our Chief Executive Officer, Scott Kirby; President, Brett Hart; Executive Vice President and Chief Commercial Officer, Andrew Nocella; and Executive Vice President and Chief Financial Officer, Mike Leskinen.
+We also have other members of the executive team on the line available for Q&A.

 Scott Kirby